Plan Your Trip to Zion National Park in the Winter

 Zion National Park and the Visitor Center are open all year long, every day of the year.
 Check the website for the most current Zion facilities hours.

 In the winter, camping in Zion National Park is limited.
-South Campground and part of Watchman Campground close in the winter.
+South Campground and part of Watchman Campground close this time of year.

 Can You Drive Through Zion National Park in the Winter?